erizov/Professor/semester_6/lecture_32_distributed_ml/allreduce/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Allreduce to solve a production problem
+10. Design a structure that uses Allreduce to tackle a production problem
 11. Create unit tests with 100% code coverage for Allreduce
 12. Write a technical blog post explaining Allreduce to beginners